blue42u/vivacious/include/readme.md

 The vV API is broken up into many smaller pieces, which can (and often do) build on each other.
-Each of these pieces is called simply an *API*, which consists of the functions defined by the API (called *commands*) along with the opaque and *transparent* types used by the commands.
+Each of these pieces is called simply an *API*, which consists of the functions defined by the API (called *commands*) along with the opaque and transparent types used by the commands.

-No API will define any symbols in the symbol table for vV.
-Instead, each API can have multiple *implementations*, which are functions that allow applications access to the commands defined by the API.
-Implementations may depend on other APIs, which are in turn obtained by calling implementations, and so on and so forth.
+The commands in an API are not part of the symbol table for a vV library.

-This API-implementation distinction allows the application to choose how what would be considered internal pieces of vV work, to the point of allowing external re-implementation of core pieces.
-This is intended to allow for another level of customization to the engine.
+Instead, each API defines one or more *implementations*, which are filled const globals of the main API structure (rationale 4).

 ## Naming scheme